 Download the Shortlist template and extract it anywhere on your computer.
 To test your Shortlist on your computer before deploying it, you can use a local testing server such as Internet Information Services on Windows, in which case you can extract the template into your \wwwroot folder.

 In the \Samples folder in the download, use one of the sample files as a template for assembling each of your Shortlist point layers.
 There are two sets of sample files depending on whether you want to create one point layer to define each of your tabs, or define all your tabs using a single point layer.
 In both sets you will find different sample files depending on whether you want to use the default Shortlist pop-up style, which only displays a few attributes, or allow users to launch the optional Details panel from the pop-ups, which displays more attributes.
 To use Excel to assemble a CSV file, choose one of the three Excel files depending on how you want to specify the location of your points (you can specify lat/long coordinates, a street address in a single field, or a street address in four fields).
 If you have ArcMap, you can edit the Points feature class to create your points and either publish it to ArcGIS Online as a feature service (requires an organizational account) or export that layer's attribute table to a CSV file.
 There's also a Points shapefile you can edit to create your point layers.
-You can have a maximum of 99 places in each of your point layers.
+You can have a maximum of 200 places in each of your point layers.

 Log in to ArcGIS Online using a free public account or an organizational account, and create a new web map.
 Choose the basemap you want to use.